 Do you love the Sierra Nevada?
 Want to help restore and protect the Range of Light?
 Do you want to gain valuable environmental professional experience?

 We are seeking enthusiastic, conservation-minded people to commit to a year of service to protect Sierra natural resources and sustainable communities.
 During the year, SNAP members will gain skills and technical training, mentor with outstanding environmental leaders and receive an education award at the successful completion of service.
-We have posted the 2016-2017 SNAP Positions.
-Click here to view the available Positions.
-More service opportunities will be added throughout the application period.
-Please check back for new Positions!
+Click here to apply!

 Since 2007, more than 175 SNAP Members have served at 34 Sierra conservation organizations and agencies to: